emanuelefaja/guide2life/start/introduction.md

 School has not filled the gap.
 Traditional education systems focus on academic subjects like math and geography but but not the art of conversation, how to make critical decisions, or cook a healthy meal.

+**Guide2Life addresses these challenges by curating and synthesizing the best available evidence from various disciplines.**

+>[!TIP] Guide2Life was made because we needed it!
-Finally, our  founder has [explored these topics extensively on his blog for over a decade.](https://emanuele.cc) His insights, though valuable, were sporadic and not always evidence-based.
+Our  founder has [explored these topics extensively on his blog for over a decade.](https://emanuele.cc) His insights, though valuable, were sporadic and not always evidence-based.
 His frustration in seeking a structured manual for how to live well led to the creation of Guide2Life.

-**Guide2Life addresses these challenges by curating and synthesizing the best available evidence from various disciplines.**

 The goal is not to prescribe a singular path to a live well lived, but rather to provide a reliable resource for those seeking to live a more intentional, fulfilling, and well-rounded life.